Site icon OpenClassTech

 You can experiment with colors, fonts, and more to give your app a unique look.

-7. Adding Interactivity to Your App
+7. Mobile App with Flutter Adding Interactivity to Your App

 Next, let’s improve the interactivity of our app by allowing users to input custom text for each item.